tbusser/options-util/README.md

-A communication utility between the page and JavaScript.
+An options communication utility API.
+Allows for sharing options between different components, but also between JavaScript and the DOM.

 **API**